-Pensions for Purpose is delighted to invite Place-Based Impact Investing (PBII) Forum members to its next online all-stakeholder member-only event at 14:30 on 26 September 2022.
+Pensions for Purpose was delighted to invite Place-Based Impact Investing (PBII) Forum members to its online all-stakeholder member-only event that took place on 26 September 2022.
+(You can watch a video of the event by clicking on the photo opposite or read the write-up here.)

 So far we have focused on what is needed to get investment into places but here is where the rubber meets the road – what is actually happening?
 How are asset owners and managers embedding PBII and taking action?

-Charlotte O’Leary, CEO of Pensions for Purpose, will host a group of stakeholders to provide their own stories on how they have embedded place in their investment decisions.
+Karen Shackleton and Martin Pattinson, of Pensions for Purpose, hosted a group of stakeholders to provide their own stories on how they have embedded place in their investment decisions.

-The breakout sessions will be used to discuss how pension funds can take their first steps in understanding impact investing and progressing their objectives on PBII.
+The breakout sessions were used to discuss how pension funds can take their first steps in understanding impact investing and progressing their objectives on PBII.

-In the usual way, we will then re-group and our sponsors Legal & General and Triple Point will share some of the key insights from the breakout room discussions before Charlotte O’Leary wraps the session up.
+In the usual way, we then re-grouped and our sponsors Legal & General and Triple Point shared some of the key insights from the breakout room discussions after which Karen Shackleton wrapped the session up.

 The agenda for this online interactive discussion followed: